Garage drawings must be purchased prior to February 15, 2023. (Drawings are $400; this $400 will be credited toward the final building price.)

 By far the most popular choice for sloped roofing!
 The most common shingle these days is an architectural or “dimensional” shingle.
-Not only are they durable and straightforward to install, the “dimensional” look adds to the elegance of even the simplest buildings.
-Prices often run $2.00-$6.00/sq. ft.
+Not only they are durable and straightforward to install, but the “dimensional” look also adds to the elegance of even the simplest buildings.
+Prices often run $1.00-$7.00/sq. ft.

 To take the look of your detached garage up a notch, you might think about a corrugated metal roof screwed onto purlins which span your trusses.
 Some people prefer the look of a beautiful metal roof and the ease of installation is also a plus.
-Prices can be anywhere from $2.00 to $7.50/sq. ft., depending on the gauge of metal and other factors.
+Prices can be anywhere from $3.50-$8.50/sq. ft., depending on the gauge of metal and other factors.

 With shingles and some types of standing seam, you will also need to figure for the cost of plywood or OSB sheathing underneath the actual roofing, usually $1.00 to $1.50/sq. ft.
 Remember tar paper underlayment and any necessary trim and flashing components.